 The town of Thurmond is a ghostly reminder that even during its most prosperous days as a coal depot in the early 20th century, not everything will last.
 There were no roads leading in or out of this small community.

 The only connection to the outside world was when construction began on its single rail line and bridge across the New River.
-The railway connected this small community with other places around America as transportation innovations were made possible by Steel Corp.
+The railway connected this small community with other places around America, as Steel Corp made transportation innovations possible.

 Part of the town’s demise was relying on access to passengers and goods via railroads until 1921-22.
 In 1935 however, things changed for everyone living in the community.
 Thurmond’s banking system collapsed within one year, causing significant financial ruin.